Website maintenance took place on Thursday 30 April 2026. If you experience any issues, please contact us.

 WHO Collaborating Centre for Quality Assurance of Vaccines and Biological Medicines

-- To support WHO by contributing to strengthening institutional capacity of regulatory authorities through the regional alliance frameworks, associated with vaccines and biological medicines, in the Western Pacific Region or other regions.
+- To support WHO by contributing to strengthening institutional capacity of regulatory authorities through the regional alliance frameworks, associated with vaccines and biological medicines.

-- To support WHO by performing laboratory testing for the quality of vaccines and biologicals including in vitro diagnostics to support countries where there is no direct access to local laboratory services.
+- To support WHO by performing laboratory testing for the quality of vaccines and biologicals including in vitro diagnostics to support WHO in its work with Member States where there is no direct access to local laboratory services.